orchestructure/sponsors/README.md

 * Mention at every meeting
 * 1 Lightning Talk at any time each year
 * Swag distribution at 1 meeting each year

+### One-Time Mention

+Either through monetary donation or providing the refreshments at a future meeting, individuals and small organizations can support the group.
+You'll get mentioned (and can provide swag etc) at the meeting following your contribution.